icpc/ccs-specs/Contest_Archive_Format.md

 A package contains information regarding a single contest (corresponding to the `/contests/<id>/*` endpoints of the API).
-The API can contain information for several contests, to store all information a package per contest would be needed.
+The API can contain information for several contests, to store the information for multiple contests a package per contest would be needed.

-Information in the API is always either in JSON format, [NDJSON] (contest_api#event-feed) format, or linked using a [file reference] (contest_api#json-attribute-types) JSON object.
+Information in the API is always either in JSON format, [NDJSON](contest_api#event-feed) format, or linked using a [file reference](contest_api#json-attribute-types) JSON object.

 - The JSON returned from the endpoint `/` is stored as `api.json`.